dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 *study* is a synonym for *experiment*.)
 One of the first things an experiment extension typically does is to call this function.

-The Normandy client in Firefox will keep an experiment extension installed only while the experiment is active.
+The Normandy client in Datalus will keep an experiment extension installed only while the experiment is active.
 Therefore, ``getStudy`` should always return a non-null study object.
 Nevertheless, the study object has an ``active`` boolean property that's trivial to sanity check.
 (The example extension does.)